What has been done on the ABS Clearing-House?

 Developments after the entry into force of the Protocol

-During the 2017-2018 biennium, the Informal Advisory Committee for the ABS Clearing-House is expected to hold at least one meeting, and informal online discussions as needed to provide continued advice to the Executive Secretary on the implementation of the ABS Clearing-House.
+During the 2017-2018 biennium, the Informal Advisory Committee to the ABS Clearing-House is expected to hold at least one meeting, and informal online discussions as needed to provide continued advice to the Executive Secretary on the implementation of the ABS Clearing-House.

 COP-MOP 2 (December 2016)